 contains “genetically modified organisms – living things whose DNA includes additional genetic material from other, unrelated organisms.”

-What you might not realize is that certified organic is also Non-GMO and has more stringent requirements than a Non-GMO Project Verified label.
+Roughly 70% of American packaged foods contains ingredients that are genetically modified, which is why people look for the Non-GMO Verified label.
+What you might not realize is that certified organic is also Non-GMO.
+In fact, it has more stringent requirements than a Non-GMO Project Verified label!

 1. No GMO’s included.
 The produce was not grown from genetically modified seed.
 Packaged food cannot contain ingredients that have been genetically modified.